HarshitKaushik/java-cheat-sheet/README.md

 ```
 #### Short Circuit Or Operator - ||

-True when atleast one of operands are true.
+True when at least one of operands are true.

 ```java
 System.out.println(true || true); //true